Astralgorithm/Astralgorithm/README.md

 **Region:** United States, UTC-05:00

-**Favorite Color**: `#F0F`
+**Favorite Color**: `#FF00FF`

-I have taught myself a bit of JavaScript, HTML, and CSS.
+I have taught myself a bit of JavaScript, HTML, and CSS, specifically using TailwindCSS.
 I have dabbled in a bit of C# and had taken college courses for python, C, and C++.
-I have the general gist of what's going on there.
-I don't do as much programming/development as I probably should do.
+Took a college course utilizing HDL for digital systems.
+Regardless of what I have used, I have the general gist of what's going on and some very basic knowledge of a few.
+I don't do as much programming/design/development as I probably should do.